kapsorg/kapsorg.github.io/volunteer.md

 ## Marketing Committee (led by Eddy & Kevin)
 {: .border-bottom .blue}

-Anyone is welcome to join one of our weekly meetings if they are interested in potentially joining.
-Email eddy@kaps.org to give a heads up that you'd like to join. \
+Anyone is welcome to attend one of our weekly meetings if they are interested in potentially joining the committee.
+Email eddy@kaps.org to give a heads up that you'd like to attend. \
 Weekly on Sunday 8:30pm. \
 Google Meet: [meet.google.com/obw-qzxc-afx](meet.google.com/obw-qzxc-afx){:target="_blank"}